yuki-93/website-stalker/com/evehome/en-matter.md

 ###  ###

 If you want to connect your Eve device to an additional platform, you need a hub of that platform as well.
 This hub only needs to support Matter – as Thread is already present in your home.
+[How to add a second platform](/en/addplatform).

 [Learn more](/en/hub)